quicwg/base-drafts/draft-ietf-quic-recovery.md

 expensive consecutive PTO expiration due to a single lost datagram.

 When the PTO timer expires, and there is new or previously sent data, it MUST be sent.
+Data at Initial encryption MUST be sent before Handshake data and data at Handshake encryption MUST be sent before any ApplicationData data.

 It is possible the sender has no new or previously-sent data to send.
 As an example, consider the following sequence of events: new application data is sent in a STREAM frame, deemed lost, then retransmitted in a new packet, and then the original transmission is acknowledged.
 When there is no data to send, the sender SHOULD send a PING or other ack-eliciting frame in a single packet, re-arming the PTO timer.

 Alternatively, instead of sending an ack-eliciting packet, the sender MAY mark any packets still in flight as lost.
 Doing so avoids sending an additional